US Toll-free: 1-800-242-2434

 Dates & prices Accommodation Essential info Gallery

-After breakfast your guide collects you at the guesthouse to begin your luxury Namibia safari.
-Heading southwestward, you stop for a picnic lunch by the Khomas Hochland escarpment to enjoy the sweeping vistas below, before descending to the flat coastal plain of the Namib Desert.
-Here you'll stay at one of the lovely Kulala properties situated on a private desert reserve.
+After breakfast your guide collects you at the guesthouse to begin your journey through Namibia.
+Heading southwestward, you stop for a picnic lunch on the escarpment of the Khomas Hochland highlands and enjoy the sweeping vistas below, before descending to the flat coastal plain of the Namib Desert.
+Here you'll stay at Kulala Desert Lodge, situated on a remote private desert reserve.

-During the afternoon, with your expert safari guide, you look more closely at the Namib Desert's unique fauna and flora by exploring the remote and private Kulala Reserve, before enjoying a delicious candle-lit dinner.
+During the afternoon, with your expert safari guide, you look more closely at the Namib Desert's unique fauna and flora by exploring the private Kulala Reserve.
+End your day with a delicious candle-lit dinner.

 Includes breakfast, lunch and dinner.

-You are woken early, and then drive deep into the Namib Desert's Great Dune Field.
-Following the sandy bed of the ephemeral Tsauchab River, you eventually reach Sossusvlei, where the river's course is finally swallowed into the great mass of apricot sand dunes, towering up to 300 metres high.
-Arriving here while the morning light is soft, you'll see one of Namibia's most photogenic landscapes at its best; it's totally magical.
+You are woken before dawn, and then drive deep into the Namib Desert's Great Dune Field as the rising sun casts a warm glow over the desert plains.
+You'll enter Namib-Naukluft National Park through a private gate and follow the course of the ephemeral Tsauchab River.
+Your end point is Sossusvlei, where the river's path is finally swallowed into the great mass of apricot sand dunes; some towering up to 300 metres high.
+Experiencing this area while the morning light is soft, you'll see one of Namibia's most photogenic landscapes at its best; it's totally magical.
 Those energetic enough to climb a dune are rewarded by a stunning view from the top.

-As the desert heats up in the late morning, you leave Sossusvlei and retreat to the cool haven of your safari lodge.
-Your chalet has a great view over the valley and the mountains beyond.
-Here, you can enjoy a swim in the pool, and perhaps a nature drive or walk on the private Kulala Reserve.
+As the desert heats up in the late morning, you leave Sossusvlei and retreat to the cool haven of your lodge.
+Your chalet has a great view over the desert valley and offers a great spot to relax in.
+During the afternoon you can enjoy a swim in the pool, and perhaps a nature drive or walk into the local area.

 Kulala to Sossusvlei to Kulala: approx. 2 hours (140km)